-Everyone makes a team, the teams are as well-balanced as we volunteers can make them, and the emphasis is on: safety, fun, skill development, and lifelong love of the game, in exactly that order of priority.
-Players are encouraged to try all sorts of positions, regardless of previous experience and innate ability.
-Coaches, in turn, are encouraged to let the players try out as many positions as they want, and to bring them along – emphasizing an understanding and appreciation of the different positions, and the nurturing of increasing levels of confidence and skill in those positions.
-Where safety and personal confidence are at greatest stake – i.e., pitching and catching – the only exceptions are that no player is put into a game in those positions, until he/she has had adequate preparation in practice.
+Everyone joins a baseball team, the teams are as well-balanced as we volunteers can make them, and the emphasis is on: safety, fun, baseball skill development, and building a lifelong love of the game, in exactly that order of priority.
+Players are encouraged to try all sorts of baseball positions, regardless of previous experience and innate ability.
+Coaches, in turn, are encouraged to let the players try out as many baseball positions as they want, and to bring them along – emphasizing an understanding and appreciation of the different positions, and the nurturing of increasing levels of confidence and skill in those positions.
+Where safety and personal confidence are at greatest stake – i.e., pitching and catching – the only exceptions are that no player is put into a baseball game in those positions, until he/she has had adequate preparation in practice.

 - – Baseball glove is required.